TeeSeYan/Map_System_UE5/README.md

 ## Challenges & Solutions

-- Problem:
-Map alignment broke when SceneCapture and player were offset from origin

-- Solution:
-Reworked UV mapping logic using relative positioning and normalization instead of absolute coordinates
+- **Problem:** Map alignment broke when SceneCapture and player were offset from origin **Solution:** Reworked UV mapping logic using relative positioning and normalization instead of absolute coordinates

 ---

-- Problem:
-Real-time updates caused unnecessary performance overhead

-- Solution:
-Switched to on-demand updates triggered when opening the map
+- **Problem:** Opening the map was slow due to repeated casting of objects in nested loops.
+**Solution:** Stored object references in variables and updated the map only when it was opened to make it faster and smoother

 ---